Art-of-Coding/global-events/README.md

 # Global Events

 Global Events uses Redis and its publish/subscribe mechanism to provide cross-system events.
-It is built on to of (or, rather, into) node's default `EventEmitter`.
+It is built on top of (or, rather, into) node's default `EventEmitter`.

 ## Features